 University of Bergen

 The doctor’s signature and stamp needs to be clear and readable.

-The application and documentation will be confidential.
+Applications and documentation will be treated confidentially.

 If the situation is urgent you can submit documentation directly in the black mailbox marked «Tilrettelegging ved eksamen» outside the entrance to Langesgate 3 (see picture).